Thursday, April 29, 2021

 The Queen/King was believed to be God's representation here on Earth.
 It was also believed that God had formed the social ranks and showered blessings on each rank.
 The Sumptuary laws were a means to encourage class distinctions and prohibit the lower classes from over-spending on fine and expensive goods.
 But what was good for the goose, was not good for the gander.
 While nobility could wear, and pretty much spend, what they pleased on fine clothing, jewelry, furniture, wine, food, etc., the lower classes were expected to curb their spending on sumptuous items because it was felt these items might strain their finances and make it difficult for them to pay their taxes.

-The Parliament regulated the clothes that could be worn by each rank and it was considered a defiance of the order if a laborer wore the clothes of the rich or upper class.
+The Parliament regulated the clothes that could be worn by each rank, and it was considered a defiance of the order if a laborer wore the clothes of the rich or upper class.
 They wanted the commoners to save their money in case the King/Queen might need to call upon the people in times of need, but more so to keep to the tradition of separating the classes.

-Again, as with the reign of Henry VIII, the Sumptuary Laws of Elizabeth I were a way to encourage order, and maintain the social structure of the Class System which was an integral part of English society in the 16th Century.
-There were also economical reasons to enforce these laws.
-As mentioned previously, it discouraged the wearing of foreign fashions, which had become so popular, and it encouraged the English people to purchase goods produced in England to help stimulate the economy and provide jobs.
+Again, as with the reign of Henry VIII, the Sumptuary Laws of Elizabeth I were a way to encourage order and maintain the social structure of the Class System which was an integral part of English society in the 16th Century.
+There were also economic reasons to enforce these laws.
+As mentioned previously, it discouraged the wearing of foreign fashions, which had become very popular, and it encouraged the English people to purchase goods produced in England to help stimulate the economy and provide jobs.
 Understand that when Elizabeth-I took over the throne, the country was bankrupted.
 Her grandfather Henry VII (7th) had been extremely frugal and had amassed a great fortune.
 If he commanded his subjects to save their money, so did he!!
 When Henry VIII (8th) took over the throne in 1509, his extravagances became legendary.
 The English economy suffered greatly during his reign and during Mary's.
-When Elizabeth took over the country was poor; the English currency had lost its value; and wages for labor had been decreased considerably.
+So, when Elizabeth took over the throne, the country was poor; the English currency had lost its value; and wages for labor had been decreased considerably.
 It fell to her to try to find ways to raise money for the exchequer, as well as to try to find ways to bolster the strength of English currency.

 In discussing the Sumptuary Statutes, it is helpful to understand the Social Classes and their rankings.